Randhum/MusicPlayer/README.md

 - **File type handling**: MOC handles audio files; video containers (MP4, MKV, WebM, etc.) use the internal GStreamer player
 - **Automatic server management**: MOC server is started automatically and shut down when the app closes

+### 🎨 Automatic Metadata Fetching

+The player automatically searches and downloads missing metadata (especially album art) from online sources:

+- **Smart detection**: When a track is missing cover art or metadata, the player automatically searches online
+- **Multiple sources**: Uses MusicBrainz, Cover Art Archive, and iTunes Search API for maximum coverage
+- **Beautiful placeholder**: When no cover art is available, displays a modern gradient placeholder with a music icon instead of a gray box
+- **Background fetching**: Metadata is fetched asynchronously so the UI remains responsive
+- **Intelligent caching**: Downloaded metadata and album art are cached locally to avoid repeated requests
+- **Rate limiting**: Respects API rate limits (e.g., MusicBrainz's 1 request/second limit)

+**How it works:**
+1. When a track is loaded, the player checks if album art exists
+2. If missing, it searches online using the track's title, artist, and album information
+3. The best match is selected based on title/artist similarity and duration matching
+4. Album art is downloaded and cached in `~/.cache/musicplayer/art/`
+5. The UI updates automatically when metadata is found

+**Sources used:**
+- **MusicBrainz**: Open music encyclopedia with comprehensive metadata
+- **Cover Art Archive**: High-quality album art (part of MusicBrainz)
+- **iTunes Search API**: Fast fallback for popular tracks

 ---

 <details>